andrewacashner/hearingfaithms/chapters/chapter-3.md

 #### Theology of Christ as *Verbum infans*

-The villancico *Voces, las de la capilla* embodies the central tropes of Christmas devotion in early modern Catholicism, while extending these traditions by expressing them through the language and techniques of music.
-In other words, the feast of Christmas centered on devotion to incarnation of Christ as a child, the "Word made flesh"; this piece of devotional music presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.
-Padilla's piece presents a new twist on a trope that extends back to Bernard of Clairvaux and further to Augustine---that of Christ as *Verbum infans*, "the unspeaking/infant Word."
+By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new twist on a trope that extends back to Bernard of Clairvaux and further to Augustine---that of Christ as *Verbum infans*, "the unspeaking/infant Word."
 This trope continued to be turned and refined through the sixteenth and seventeenth centuries, and can be found in Christmas sermons and exegetical commentaries on the Gospel infancy narratives that were widely available in Padilla's day and that would have been familiar to a university-educated priest.
+The feast of Christmas centered on devotion to the incarnation of Christ as a child, the "Word made flesh"; this piece of devotional music presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.

 The festival of Christmas had first developed from regionally varying annual celebrations of Christ's birth and beginnings, and solidified as a formal